yongbinkim-chemist/mini_qchem/README.rst

 Log (01/14/2024)
 ------------
-- Source codes will be released after Davidson algorithm implementation for EOM-CCSD
+- Davidson algorithm implementation for EOM-CCSD in progress...
+- Integrals for more than S orbitals will be implemented...
+- Need parallelization...

 Available features
 ------------